RizkiKarianata/smk-coding-learn-kotlin/README.md

 #### Using the built-in ready to use from the release (Recommended)

 Download the latest project release from the [Release Page](https://github.com/RizkiKarianata/smk-coding-learn-kotlin "Release Page").
-Open the SMKCoding Learn Kotlin project folder using android studio to explore the whole code.
+Open the SMK Coding Learn Kotlin project folder using android studio to explore the whole code.

 #### Build manually